Tenjin0/react-antd-cssvars/README.md

 # react-antd-cssvars

 [![Build Status](https://travis-ci.org/Tenjin0/react-antd-cssvars.svg?branch=master)](https://travis-ci.org/Tenjin0/react-antd-cssvars)
+## Usage

+Provide a way to dynamically change the color of ant design components.

-Modify antd less files to replace colors by cssvar.
+1. import the less file of this library to replace all ant design colors by the associated the custom property
-Add a theme provider to change dynamically the colors.
+2. create a Theme to modify the values with javacript

+Note: Support hex8.

-## Done
+### Done

 * Button:  add secondary, success, warning type
 * CheckBox